Everyone understands that protein is important for working out.

 That’s where protein powder comes in.
 Using a high-quality protein shake makes it very easy and convenient to give your body the protein it needs.

 However, muscle atrophies.
 It can atrophy from a lack of consistent exercise and it can atrophy because of a lack of maintenance.
-If you’re not getting the protein you need throughout the week, your body is going to have a hard time maintaining its size and strength.
+If you’re not getting the protein you need throughout the week, your body is going to have a hard time maintaining its muscle size and strength.

 Keep it consistent.
 Keep it appropriate.
 Keep it going.